guilhermehas/guilhermehas.github.io/agda-posts/IntegerProductNotZero.lagda.md

 This theorem is necessary to solve a problem of rational numbers.
 Let two equals rational numbers `p = w ÷ x` and `q = z ÷ y`.
-Both `x` and `y` are non zero because they are denominators of rational numbers.
+Both `x` and `y` are non-zero because they are denominators of rational numbers.
 Because they are equal, `w * y = z * x`.

 I was creating a function to figure out if a rational number is zero or not using quotient types in Cubical Agda.